Food Safety, Knife Safety, And Grill Safety

 - Pet water bowls should be dumped outdoors or in the toilet, not the sink.

 - Click here to read how to defrost your meat safely.

 - Discard any cans that are leaking or bulging.

 - Wash the top of beer and soft drink cans.
 And quit drinking from the milk bottle!

 - Use only cold marinades.
 If you had to heat your marinade to make it, let it cool before putting meat in it.

 - Look carefully at anything that has been aging in the fridge and if it has any sign of mold or slime, throw it out.
 Smell anything that has been kept in the fridge for more than three days.

 - Wash fruits and veggies even if you plan to peel them because contamination on the skins can get on your hands, knife, and cutting board.

-- Cooking must be done at a temperature of 175°F or higher unless you are cooking sous vide, in a vacuum sealed plastic bag hot water bath.
+- Cooking must be done at an air temperature of 175°F or higher unless you are cooking sous vide, in a vacuum sealed plastic bag hot water bath.
 That means your oven, frying oil, or boiling water must be above 175°F.

 - Cook to the proper temperature.
 I don't care what the cookbooks say, you cannot tell if meat is cooked properly by its color or the color of its juices.
 This is especially important for chicken, turkey, ground meats, and sausage if it is not precooked.
 They are more susceptible to contamination.
-When the meat is done, if you aren't serving it within 30 minutes, you must keep it so the surface is warmer than 150°F. When handling cooked foods you should use tongs or wear gloves.
-If cooked meat falls on the ground, for any length of time, it should be discarded or washed and then heated to above 150°F on the surface.
-The 5-second rule is a myth.
-To be sure you are safe you really really must have a good digital thermometer.
+When the meat is done, if you aren't serving it within 60 minutes, you must keep it warmer than 135°F.

 - Be sure to clean the probe on your thermometer after you are done using it.